archi-y/insta-openai/README.md

 - You followed the installation instructions :
   - You have Python 3 installed
   - You have all the dependencies installed with `pip install -r requirements.txt`
+- You might need to login again with login.py (this will be fixed "soon")

 If it's still not working you can open an issue